-We meet to practise on Wednesday evenings between 7.30 and 9pm.
+We meet to practise on Thursday evenings between 7.30 and 9pm.
 If you would like to come along to see us in action or have a go yourself, you would be very welcome.
 It is a hobby suitable for ages 9 to 90 and it is something that all the family can enjoy.
 You do not need to be strong or musical.
 After the practice we usually retire to the pub for a well earned drink so it is a chance to socialise and get to know one another better.
-For more information on Bell Ringing at Hartshorne read the article in The Burton Mail.
-In September we enjoyed an outing to different churches in the area.
-This gave us the opportunity to ring at different towers which was a wonderful experience.

 DERBY D A